 It’s imperative for any enterprise to consider how its members can continue to learn.
 Without this skill, an organization is destined to fall behind as it can’t keep up with the changing world around it.

 So how can a company keep its employees up-to-date with all the learning and information they need to know?
 The answer is to transform your company’s learning from a static entity into a dynamic learning organization.
-In this article, we will take a look at what learning organizations are and how corporations can incorporate ideas from them into their training.
+In this article, we will take a look at what learning organizations are and how corporations can incorporate ideas from them into their learning and development strategies.

 What is a learning organization?